The Sevillaner

 I chose to draw the Alameda de Hércules.
 If Seville was a town, the Alameda would be that little street where neigbours still sit at night to chit chat… and share a joint.
 For many more, the Alameda is also a place to have fun, love and live with total freedom.
 A small neighbourhood which survived a civil war, a few economic meltdowns, a democratic transition and an ongoing gentrification.
 But it is still our neigbourhood, and we wouldn’t want it any other way.

-Take a look at the rest of the covers and shop them here
+You can take a look at the rest of the covers and shop them here